MKLab-ITI/reveal-user-annotation/README.md

 `SCREEN_NAME`:              The twitter developer account screen name.

 One must obviously have created a [Twitter app](https://apps.twitter.com/) and have a Twitter developer account.

-### Run configuration script

-To configure the package, one should run the package script/entry-point:

-    configure_reveal_user_annotation

 Notes
 -----